 Isn’t that what we all want– to know that which cannot be known?
 To see that which is hidden from us?
 To touch the face of God?
 But just because you want something, that doesn’t mean you can have it.

-We need a new definition of God.
+We need a new definition of God– one that acknowledges the limitations about our understanding of God.
 And so I will offer you my own:

 God is that which makes reality possible.